jfrog/documentation/jfrog-applications/frogbot/get-started/README.md

 #### What's needed for the setup?

-* Frogbot uses a JFrog environment to scan your Git repositories.
-If you don't have a JFrog environment, you can set up one for free, and use it with no limits.
+* JFrog Platform to scan your Git repositories.
+If you don't have a JFrog Platform, you can set up one for free.

-* Frogbot also requires a runtime environment for the scanning.
+* CI server to run the scan tasks.
 The following environments are supported:

 <img height="20" width="20"  src="https://cdn.simpleicons.org/GitHubActions" alt="GitHubActions" /> GitHub Actions